 The Personal Librarian Program is designed to provide all new Eckerd College residential students with a personal point of contact and to introduce them to the services and collections available from the EC Library.

-The Plagiarism Prevention tutorial is required for all Autumn Term students and introduces this important concept early in their career at Eckerd.
+The Plagiarism Prevention tutorial is required for all Autumn Term students and administered within their AT course Moodle page.

 Often we make the mistake to assume that students are "tech savy" therefore they can do library related research.
 Project Information Literacy is a national study about early adults and their information-seeking behaviors, competencies, and the challenges they face when conducting research in the digital age.